mmueller/supybot-git/README.md

 NEWS
 ----

+### November 17, 2012

+Interface changes:

-As of November 2012, several commands have been renamed.
+* Several commands have been renamed.
 Sorry for the inconvenience, but it was time to make some common sense usabliity improvements.

+* Repository definitions now take a `channels` option instead of a single `channel` (although `channel` is supported for backwards compatibility).

 Dependencies
 ------------